mmakowski/specs2-maven-plugin/README.markdown

       </executions>
     </plugin>

-now the verify phase will execute all specifications in your project and will generate HTML reports (in `target/specs2-reports`) and JUnit XML reports (in `target/test-reports`).
+now the _verify_ phase of your maven build will execute all specifications in your project and will generate HTML reports (in `target/specs2-reports`) and JUnit XML reports (in `target/test-reports`).